-Trump CPAC Speech ‘Laced With Fabrication,’ According to ‘AP’
+Trump CPAC Speech ‘Laced With Fabrication,’ According To ‘AP’

 — Donald J. Trump (@realDonaldTrump) March 3, 2019

-“Every single Democrat said Comey should be fired,” Trump said of the former Federal Bureau of Investigation Director, but that is not true either, according to the fact checker.
+“Every single Democrat said Comey should be fired,” Trump said of the former FBI Director, but that is not true either, according to the fact checker.
 The majority of Democrats did not call for Comey’s resignation, although some have criticized him over the decision to reveal that the FBI had renewed its investigation of Hillary Clinton before the election.